-Being a vagabond makes you a minimalist and packing list expert, and that means applying multi-purpose thinking to your gear – including your trash.
+Being a nomad makes you a minimalist and packing list expert, and that means applying multi-purpose thinking to your gear – including your trash.

 In most cases trash is just trash, but sometimes trash can be useful tools and even equipment.
 Living out of a backpack or in an otherwise highly mobile lifestyle, your immediate possessions and available functions are proportionately limited.

 We perceive trash as things that no longer have a purpose or has lost its intended usability.
 As vagabonds, we learn to appreciate the value of the little amount of things we can carry and their functions.
 These limitations and inspirations broadens our thinking to what a “thing” can do.

 I always have at least 1 or 2 plastic shopping bags as part of a my packing list.